Keenan-Faure/Shopify-Integrator/README.md

 ${pwd}/ngrok/ngrok.yml
 ```

+This ngrok `authToken` is used in the step below

 **Please dont alter any of the other data in the `ngrok.yml` file when replacing the `authToken`**

 ## Configuring custom ngrok URL for orders